lambduli/minilog/WRITEUP.md

 We can observe that in our small language backtracking should really only happen when we have a predicate invokation and we are searching for a fitting predicate in the base.
 We do backtrack by trying **all the fitting** predicates in the base for the current goal.

 There is no more to it than that.
-So if we are able to come back to a point where we have decided to try the first fitting predicate in the base and try to use another one, we would have a backtracking handled.
+So if we are able to come back to a point where we have decided to try the first fitting predicate in the base and try to use another one, we would have a backtracking handled (and again after that one, of course).

-The only viable way to "come back to a past point" in our implementation is to store our machine state (or some relevants parts of it) somewhere until the current path is done being explored.
+The only viable way to "come back to a past point" in our implementation is to store our machine state (or some relevant parts of it) somewhere until the current path is done being explored.
 When it eventually succeeds or fails we can "get back" to the stored one - doing backtracking.

 So it all depends on the representation that we chose for our machine state.
 That is precisely the topic of the next section.